python-telegrambots/custom-telegrambots/README.md

     if context.update.from_user:
         # Used to resolve the key for the context.
         keys = [MessageSenderId(context.update.from_user.id)]
-        context.continue_with_many( # now this method can also trigger `"give_name"` or itself based on received update.
+        context.continue_with.many( # now this method can also trigger `"give_name"` or itself based on received update.
 It creates a loop till we get our right answer.
             ContinueWithInfo.with_message("give_name", keys, priority=1),
             ContinueWithInfo.with_message("unrelated", keys, priority=0),
         )